Battlefield Play4Free

 Battlefield Play4Free was a first-person shooter video game developed by Easy Studios and published by Electronic Arts.
-Based on the Battlefield series, the game featured a modern warfare battlefield setting.
-Play4Free is built on a modified version of Battlefield 2s game engine, with improvements such as high resolution artwork and post-processing effects.
+It was the eleventh installment in the Battlefield series, the game featured a modern warfare battlefield setting.
+Play4Free was built on a modified version of Battlefield 2s game engine, with improvements such as high resolution artwork and post-processing effects.
 The game was also less demanding on computer specifications, similar to Battlefield Heroes.

 The game was available to players for free online, under Electronic Arts' free-to-play model called Play4Free.
 Play4Free uses a similar micropayment store system similar to that in Battlefield Heroes.
 Battlefield Play4Free was announced on 5 November 2010.
 The game's open beta testing phase began on 4 April.
 Closed beta codes originally started being distributed via email on 30 November 2010.
 The game was released as an open beta on 4 April 2011.
 Battlefield Play4Free, along with other EA free-to-play titles Battlefield Heroes, Need for Speed: World, and FIFA World, went offline on 14 July 2015.